odubno/gauss-naive-bayes/README.md

 that will predict flower species based off of petal and sepal features.

-The [iris](http://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data) data set is a collection of dimensional features that define 3 different types of flower species.
+The [iris](http://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data) data set is a collection of 4 dimensional features that define 3 different types of flower species.

-Follow the logic in [nb_tutorial.py](https://github.com/odubno/naive_bayes/blob/master/nb_tutorial.py).
+Click the, `Click to expand` to view the Python code in each section.

 ## Iris Data Set: